 There’s nothing worse than visiting a social profile and seeing that the images look terrible, am I right?

 At best, it makes your brand looks unprofessional.
 At worse, it makes it look spammy and fake.

 Ensure that your profile picture is a high-resolution image that isn’t overly cropped, speaks to your brand (preferably a company logo), and clearly represents your business.
 You’ll also want your profile images to be consistent across all your social channels, too.
 Doing this will help your audience with brand recognition.

 As for your feed and story images?
 Those have different dimensions depending on the social network.

-edit the text and images for individual networks
+Edit the text and images for individual networks, and

 Not everyone experiences social media content the same way.